prometheus/docs/content/docs/specs/native_histograms.md

 If step 2 or 3 have changed the histogram, a reset will be performed once `NativeHistogramMinResetDuration` has passed since the last reset, not only to remove the buckets but also to return to the initial values for the zero threshold and the bucket resolution.
+Note that this is treated like a reset for other reasons in all aspects, including updating the so-called [created timestamp](#created-timestamp-handling).

 It is tempting to set a very low `NativeHistogramBucketFactor` (e.g. 1.005) together with a reasonable `NativeHistogramMaxBucketNumber` (e.g. 160).
 In this